Federal Student Aid

 Federal Student Aid (FSA), an office of the U.S. Department of Education, is the largest provider of student financial aid in the United States.
 Federal Student Aid provides student financial assistance in the form of grants, loans, and work-study funds.
 FSA is a Performance-Based Organization, and was the first PBO to be established in the US government.

 Federal Student Aid is also responsible for the development, distribution, and processing of the Free Application for Federal Student Aid (FAFSA), the fundamental qualifying form used for all federal student aid distribution programs, as well as for many state, regional, and private student aid programs.
 Each year Federal Student Aid's staff processes approximately 22 million FAFSAs.
-Additionally, Federal Student Aid is responsible for enforcing the financial aid rules and regulations required by the Higher Education Act of 1965 and the U.S. Department of Education and managing the outstanding federal student loan portfolio.
+Additionally, Federal Student Aid is responsible for enforcing the financial aid rules and regulations required by the Higher Education Act of 1965 and the U.S. Department of Education and managing the federal student loan portfolio.